-Pharmacotherapeutic Group: platelet aggregation inhibitors excl. heparin.
+Pharmacotherapeutic group: platelet aggregation inhibitors excl. heparin.
 ATC Code: B01AC-04.

-Pharmacology: Pharmacodynamics: Clopidogrel is a prodrug, one of whose metabolites is an inhibitor of platelet aggregation.
+Pharmacology: Pharmacodynamics: Mechanism of action: Clopidogrel is a prodrug, one of whose metabolites is an inhibitor of platelet aggregation.
 Clopidogrel must be metabolised by CYP450 enzymes to produce the active metabolite that inhibits platelet aggregation.
 The active metabolite of clopidogrel selectively inhibits the binding of adenosine diphosphate (ADP) to its platelet P2Y12 receptor and the subsequent ADP-mediated activation of the glycoprotein GPIIb/IIIa complex, thereby inhibiting platelet aggregation.
 Due to the irreversible binding, platelets exposed are affected for the remainder of their lifespan (approximately 7-10 days) and recovery of normal platelet function occurs at a rate consistent with platelet turnover.
 Platelet aggregation induced by agonists other than ADP is also inhibited by blocking the amplification of platelet activation by released ADP.

-Repeated doses of 75 mg per day produced substantial inhibition of ADP-induced platelet aggregation from the first day; this increased progressively and reached steady state between Day 3 and Day 7.
+Pharmacodynamic effects: Repeated doses of 75 mg per day produced substantial inhibition of ADP-induced platelet aggregation from the first day; this increased progressively and reached steady state between Day 3 and Day 7.
 At steady state, the average inhibition level observed with a dose of 75 mg per day was between 40% and 60%.
 Platelet aggregation and bleeding time gradually returned to baseline values, generally within 5 days after treatment was discontinued.

-Recent myocardial infarction (Ml), recent stroke or established peripheral arterial disease: The CAPRIE study included 19,185 patients with atherothrombosis as manifested by recent myocardial infarction (<35 days), recent ischaemic stroke (between 7 days and 6 months) or established peripheral arterial disease (PAD).
+Recent myocardial infarction (MI), recent stroke or established peripheral arterial disease: The CAPRIE study included 19,185 patients with atherothrombosis as manifested by recent myocardial infarction (<35 days), recent ischaemic stroke (between 7 days and 6 months) or established peripheral arterial disease (PAD).
 Patients were randomised to clopidogrel 75 mg/day or ASA 325 mg/day, and were followed for 1 to 3 years.
 In the myocardial infarction subgroup, most of the patients received ASA for the first few days following the acute myocardial infarction.

 Clopidogrel significantly reduced the incidence of new ischaemic events (combined end point of myocardial infarction, ischaemic stroke and vascular death) when compared to ASA.
-In the intention to treat analysis, 939 events were observed in the clopidogrel group and 1,020 events with ASA (relative risk reduction (RRR) 8.7%, [95% CI: 0.2 to 16.4]; p 0.045), which corresponds, for every 1,000 patients treated for 2 years, to 10 [CI: 0 to 20] additional patients being prevented from experiencing a new ischaemic event.
+In the intention to treat analysis, 939 events were observed in the clopidogrel group and 1,020 events with ASA (relative risk reduction (RRR) 8.7%, [95% CI: 0.2 to 16.4]; p=0.045), which corresponds, for every 1000 patients treated for 2 years, to 10 [CI: 0 to 20] additional patients being prevented from experiencing a new ischaemic event.
 Analysis of total mortality as a secondary endpoint did not show any significant difference between clopidogrel (5.8%) and ASA (6.0%).